-Upgrading to MVE 3.5
+Upgrading to MVE 4.0

-Before you begin the upgrade, make sure that you have a complete backup of the database and application files.
-For more information, see "Backing up and restoring the database" on page 19.
+Before you begin the upgrade, do the following:

+- Back up the database and application files.
+For more information, see "Backing up and restoring the database" on page 24. - If necessary, provide custom database names.

-If you are upgrading from version 1.x, then upgrade to version 2.0 first, and then to version 3.3 before upgrading to version 3.5.
+If you are upgrading from version 1.x, then upgrade to version 2.0 first, and then to version 3.3 before upgrading to version 4.0.
 The policy migration process is performed only when upgrading to MVE 2.0.

-Valid upgrade path 1.6.x to 2.0 to 3.3 to 3.5
+Valid upgrade path 3.3 to 4.0

-2.0 to 3.3 to 3.5

-Invalid upgrade path 1.6.x to 3.5
+Invalid upgrade path 1.6.x to 4.0

-2.0 to 3.5
+2.0 to 4.0